Bonde Farmhouse: History and significance

 The site was originally homesteaded by Einer Bonde, who emigrated from Norway with his family in 1854 to farm in the Midwest.
 After a year in Iowa, in 1855 the family settled among the loosely organized Norwegian settlers in Wheeling Township.
 Einer's son Tosten acquired the farm in 1865 and built the large farmhouse in 1875, the same year his father, Einer died.
-Tosten Bonde kept thorough records of farm statistics, building improvements as well as family and local notes in a journal he kept in the 1880s.
+Tosten Bonde kept thorough records of farm statistics, building improvements and family and local notes in a journal he kept in the 1880s.
 Tosten Bonde was a successful farmer and figured prominently in the history of the Norwegian community centered on Nerstrand.
 He founded the Wheeling Mutual Insurance Company in 1876 and served in the Minnesota State Legislature for two terms as a Representative and two terms as a State Senator.

 The Bonde Farmhouse reflects the success of early Norwegian farmers who cleared and farmed the land of the area.
 The area surrounding Nerstrand and Wheeling Township became a close-knit Norwegian American community.
 At the time of its listing on the NRHP, Bonde family descendants still headed the Wheeling Mutual Insurance Company, farmed the original homestead and resided in the stone house.